vrokad/build-guide/topic/k2c-qli-build-ga/build_with_standalone_commands_unreg.rst

       # Example, <manifest release tag> is qcom-6.6.38-QLI.1.2-Ver.1.0.xml
       repo sync

 #.
-Clone QIMP SDK layer into the workspace:
+Clone the QIMP SDK layer into the workspace:

    ::